What is Study Higher and NCOP?

 Study Higher is undertaking and helping to deliver a wide range of outreach activity in schools, colleges and through community groups, to help young people better understand their future educational and employment choices so they can make an informed, and the best, decision for themselves.

-For example, this may mean that Study Higher staff members come to your school and facilitate a study skills work shop, or you may be invited to participate in a mentoring programme, or given information about other activities and events like summer schools and open days.
+For example, this may mean that Study Higher staff members come to your school and facilitate a study skills workshop, or you may be invited to participate in a mentoring programme, or given information about other activities and events like summer schools and open days.

 As well as working directly with students and young people, Study Higher will also be working with teachers, parents, and relevant people (for example, careers advisors and community leaders).
+In the case of parents/carers we may ask you for contact information so we can send you relevant information and we will ask for your child/childrens details, such as name and date of birth, so we can monitor if they take part in one of our activities.

 Why do we need your data?